PranavMulik/Encryption-Tool/README.md

 RSA

 Exit
-Choose an option (1-4)
----

 Follow the prompts:

-For AES/DES: Enter the text to encrypt and provide a custom key.
+For AES/DES: Enter the text you want to encrypt and provide your chosen key.

-For RSA: Enter the text to encrypt, and the program will handle key generation automatically.
+For RSA: Simply enter the text; the program handles the key generation for you.

----

-The program will display:

-Encrypted text

-Decrypted text
+View Results: The program will display the Encrypted text and then immediately verify it by showing the Decrypted text.

 Example Output
-=== Encryption Menu ===
-1. AES
+AES Selection:
-2. DES
-3. RSA
-4. Exit

 Choose an option (1-4): 1

 Enter text to encrypt (AES): Hello World

-Enter AES key (any length, will pad to 16 chars): mysecretkey
+Enter AES key: mysecretkey

 Encrypted: Rz/8R7v7o1t0kZ...

 Decrypted: Hello World

-Choose an option (1-4): 2
-Enter text to encrypt (DES): Secret Message
-Enter DES key (any length, will pad to 8 chars): key123
-Encrypted: q8VJf+3YpR...
-Decrypted: Secret Message
+RSA Selection:

 Choose an option (1-4): 3

 Enter text to encrypt (RSA): Confidential

 Encrypted: eKx8jU9M2Q...

 Decrypted: Confidential

-**Notes**

-AES key must be 16 bytes (automatically padded if shorter).

-DES key must be 8 bytes (automatically padded if shorter).
+Important Notes
+Padding: AES keys are automatically padded to 16 bytes, and DES keys to 8 bytes.

-RSA keys are generated automatically each time the program runs.
+RSA Keys: New keys are generated every time the program runs; they are not saved to disk in this version.

-For real-world applications, AES/EAX is secure, DES/ECB is not recommended.

-**Features**

-AES (Advanced Encryption Standard)

-Symmetric encryption (same key for encryption & decryption)

-User can provide a custom key (padded/truncated to 16 bytes)

-Uses EAX mode for authentication

-DES (Data Encryption Standard)

-Symmetric encryption

-User can provide a custom key (padded/truncated to 8 bytes)

-Uses ECB mode for simplicity

-RSA (Rivest–Shamir–Adleman)

-Asymmetric encryption (public key encrypts, private key decrypts)

-Automatically generates public/private key pair

-Uses PKCS1_OAEP padding

-Suitable for small messages or keys

-Menu-driven interface

-Choose encryption algorithm at runtime

-Encrypt and decrypt messages interactively
+Security Warning: While this tool is great for learning, DES/ECB is considered insecure for modern sensitive data.
+AES/EAX is the recommended choice for security.

 Author
 Pranav Hemant Mulik

 GitHub: PranavMulik

 Email: pranavmulik5@gmail.com